Egyptian-Magician/Ai_phone-system-/README.md

-# 📞 Web Softphone - AI Executive Assistant
+# 📞 AI Phone System - AI Executive Assistant

 A professional web-based softphone interface integrated with Twilio and ElevenLabs AI.
 Make and receive calls directly from your browser - no app store approval needed!